Britain's centuries-old Royal Mail eyes end of state control

 Business Minister Michael Fallon, the man behind the sale, argues that schools and hospitals come first for public money.

-For Fallon and Royal Mail’s management, privatization will help it tap private cash and modernize to better compete in a parcels market that is growing fast thanks to an online shopping boom led by the likes of Amazon (AMZN.O) and Ebay (EBAY.O).
+For Fallon and Royal Mail’s management, privatisation will help it tap private cash and modernise to better compete in a parcels market that is growing fast thanks to an online shopping boom led by the likes of Amazon and Ebay.

 The biggest hurdle is likely to be politics.

-Since the wave of privatizations kicked off by former Prime Minister Thatcher in the 1980s, public attitudes towards the sale of vital state infrastructure have, if anything, hardened.
+Since the wave of privatisations kicked off by former Prime Minister Thatcher in the 1980s, public attitudes towards the sale of vital state infrastructure have, if anything, hardened.

 The government led by Thatcher’s ideological heirs in the Conservative party insists Royal Mail will be sold, but concedes it must do more to convince the public.
 Fallon needs to ensure the price tag sees off accusations of a firesale, yet appeals to long-term backers able to provide financial security.

-A recent poll by YouGov showed only 53 percent of the public even knew of the privatization.
+A recent poll by YouGov showed only 53 percent of the public even knew of the privatisation.
 But 67 percent of respondents opposed the sale, including 36 percent who strongly opposed it.

 “For me as a backbencher, the question is will the public back this move?” said Nick de Bois, a Conservative member of parliament and a secretary of the influential ‘1922 Committee’ which is regarded as a barometer on the party’s mood.

-There are examples of privatized state postal services making healthy profits.
-Three from continental Europe, including Germany’s Deutsche Post (DPWGn.DE), trade in line with the biggest listed UK companies on a price-to-earnings multiple for the next 12 months.
+There are examples of privatised state postal services making healthy profits.
+Three from continental Europe, including Germany’s Deutsche Post, trade in line with the biggest listed UK companies on a price-to-earnings multiple for the next 12 months.

-It has hired Goldman Sachs (GS.N) and UBS UBSN.VX to drum up interest in the country’s biggest privatization in 20 years, hoping investors decide the firm’s focus on the growing business in internet-ordered parcels will compensate for the personal letter’s slow death-by-email.
+It has hired Goldman Sachs and UBS to drum up interest in the country’s biggest privatisation in 20 years, hoping investors decide the firm’s focus on the growing business in internet-ordered parcels will compensate for the personal letter’s slow death-by-email.

 As well as institutional investors like pension funds and insurance companies, the public would also have the chance to own a slice of a company with origins that date back to 1516, when mail was delivered by horse from King Henry VIII’s court.